creptic/qbtctl/README.md

 ```

 ## 2. Watch all torrents
-Requires a tty, (may scroll spam in some terminals); (Fixed on git)
+Requires a tty, (may scroll spam in some terminals)

-Tested and working with Linux TTY and Konsole in Plasma.
+* Tested and working with Linux TTY and Konsole in Plasma.
 ```bash
 ./qbtctl -w
 ```